0x1eef/trip.rb/README.md

 Trip.analyze(page: true, precision: 2) { sleep 2.553 }
 ```

-shows a stacktrace analysis similar to this:
+shows a stacktrace report similar to this:

 ![preview 2](https://github.com/0x1eef/trip.rb/raw/master/screenshots/screenshot_2.png)

 [Back to top](#top)

 <a id='stacktrace-custom-io'>*3.
-Write stacktrace analysis to a custom IO*</a>
+Write the stacktrace report to a custom IO*</a>

-The stacktrace analysis can be written to a custom IO - such as a StringIO or File -
+The stacktrace report can be written to a custom IO - such as a StringIO or File -
 by setting the `io` keyword argument.
 Disabling color can be useful for a case
 like this, which can be done by setting the `color` keyword argument to false.